Sparsh2509/Fake_News_Detection/README.md

 - Real → "The article seems reliable based on the model analysis."
 - Final Suggestion → "Note: This prediction is based on the model and may not be 100% accurate.
 Always verify with trusted sources."

 ---

-### 💡 Score Interpretation
-- 0–3 → 🟢 Low Risk: Heart appears healthy.
-- 4–7 → 🟡 Moderate Risk: Maintain lifestyle; consider a routine check-up.
-- ≥8 → 🔴 High Risk: Consult a cardiologist immediately.

-- Returns a clear **prediction** (Heart Disease / No Heart Disease) with **confidence score of 90.20%**
-- Built using a lightweight and scalable **FastAPI backend**

----